 Resignation of General Manager

-After serving the King Island community since February 2010, the General Manager Mark Goode has resigned from Council effective from Friday 25 July 2014.
+After serving the King Island community since February 2010, the General Manager Mark Goode resigned from Council in July 2014.

-The Manager of Corporate Services Mrs Zoe Behrendt will assume the role of Acting General Manager.
+The Manager of Corporate Services Mrs Zoe Behrendt has assumed the role of Acting General Manager.

-Mr John White (a former King Island General Manager) has agreed to fill the interim General Manager position, commencing approximately 1 September 2014.
-He will remain in the position until such time as a permanent placement has been finalised.
+Mr John White (a former King Island General Manager) has agreed to fill the interim General Manager position, commencing approximately 6 October 2014.
+He will remain in the position for a three month period, during which time Council will seek to appoint the new General Manager.

 Local Government Elections